-Please take the time to study this Operator's Guide and all on-product safety labels as well as the SAFETY VIDEO that came with this vehicle.
+Please take the time to study this Operator's Guide and all on-product safety labels as well as the SAFETY VIDEO located at https://can-am.brp.com/off-road/safety.
 They more completely describe what you should know about this vehicle before riding it.